Gen-DFL: Decision-Focused Generative Learning for Robust Decision Making: Preliminaries

+\paragraph{Decision-Focused Learning.} Consider a general stochastic optimization problem that chooses a decision vector $w$ before observing the uncertain parameters $c$ and aims to minimize the expected objective:

-where $c$ is a random vector characterizing the problem parameters, and $f(c,w)$ is the objective function.
-The goal is to find the optimal decision $w^*$ that minimizes the expected decision cost under the conditional distribution $p(c)$.
+where $c$ is a random vector characterizing the problem parameters and $f(c,w)$ is the objective function.
+The goal is to find the optimal decision $w^\star$ that minimizes the expected decision cost under the distribution $p(c)$, given the true data-generating process.